Mechanism Redesign: Applications to instrumented optimization

 Multi-unit highest-bids-win auctions form a basis for position auctions.
 Consider the marginal position weights $\margwals = (\margwalk[1],\ldots,\margwalk[n])$ defined by $\margwalk = \walk - \walk[k+1]$.
 The allocation rule induced by the position auction with weights $\wals$ is identical to the allocation rule induced by the convex combination of multi-unit auctions where the $k$-unit auction is run with probability $\margwalk$.

 A randomized assignment of agents to positions based on their ranks induces an expected weight to which agents of each rank are assigned, e.g., $\iwalk$ for the $k$th ranked agent.
 These expected weights can be interpreted as a position auction environment themselves with weights $\iwals$.
-As for the original weights, we can define the cumulative position weights $\cumiwals$ as $\cumiwalk = \sum_{j=1}^k \walk[j]$.
-The following lemma, which can be found in \citet{DHH-13}, characterizes the position weights $\iwals$ that can be induced by any rank-based auction in a position environment $\wals$.

-\begin{lemma}[e.g., \citealp{DHH-13}] There is a rank-based auction with induced position weights $\iwals$ for position environment with weights $\wals$ if and only if their cumulative weights satisfy $\cumiwalk \leq \cumwalk$ for all $k$, denoted $\cumiwals \leq \cumwals$. \end{lemma}
+As for the original weights, we can define the cumulative position weights $\cumiwals$ as $\cumiwalk = \sum_{j=1}^k \iwalk[j]$. \Cref{l:rank-based-feasibility} characterizes the position weights $\iwals$ that can be induced by any rank-based auction in a position environment $\wals$ as those with cumumlative weights upper bounded by thoses of the position environment, i.e., $\iwals$ is feasible for $\wals$ if and only if $\cumiwalk \leq \cumwalk$ for all $k$.

 Any feasible weights $\iwals$ can be constructed from $\wals$ by a (random) sequence of the following two operations (cf. \citet{HLP-29}, and proof in Appendix~\ref{a:position-auction-construction}). \begin{description} \item[rank reserve] For a given rank $k$, all agents with ranks between $k+1$ and $n$ are rejected.
 The resulting weights $\iwals$ are equal to $\wals$ except $\iwalk[k'] = 0$ for $k' > k$.